pathminder/pathminder.github.io/_races/half-elves.md

 Perhaps the most peculiar and dichotomous relations exist between half-elves and half-orcs.
 Those half-orcs and half-elves who were raised among their non-human kin normally see one another as hated and ancient foes.
 However, half-elves who have been marginalized by society feel a deep, almost instant kinship with half-orcs, knowing their burdens are often that much harder because of their appearance and somewhat brutish nature.
 Not all half-orcs are inclined or able to understand such empathy, but those who do often find themselves with a dedicated diplomat, liaison, and apologist.
 For their own part, half-orcs usually return the favor by acting as bodyguards or intimidators, and take on other roles uniquely suited to their brawny forms.

 **Alignment and Religion:** Half-elves' isolation strongly influences their characters and philosophies.
-Cruelty does not come naturally to them, nor does blending in or bending to societal convention—as a result, most half-elves are chaotic good.
+Cruelty does not come naturally to them, nor does blending in or bending to societal convention---as a result, most half-elves are chaotic good.
 Half-elves' lack of a unified culture makes them less likely to turn to religion, but those who do generally follow the common faiths of their homeland.
 Others come to religion and worship later in their lives, especially if they have been made to feel part of a community through faith or the work of clerical figures.

 Some half-elves feel the pull of the divine but live beyond the formal religious instruction of society.
 Such individuals often worship ideas and concepts like freedom, harmony, or balance, or the primal forces of the world.
 Still others gravitate toward long-forgotten gods, finding comfort and kinship in the idea that even deities can be overlooked.

 **Adventurers:** Half-elves tend to be itinerants, wandering the lands in search of a place they might finally call home.
-The desire to prove themselves to the community and establish a personal identity—or even a legacy—drives many half-elf adventurers to lives of bravery.
+The desire to prove themselves to the community and establish a personal identity---or even a legacy---drives many half-elf adventurers to lives of bravery.
 Some half-elves claim that despite their longevity, they perceive the passage of time more like humans than elves, and are driven to amass wealth, power, or fame early on in life so they may spend the rest of their years enjoying it.

 ## Half-Elf Racial Traits